Kracken256/dash-shell-rootkit/README.md

 If anyone finds this code useful I can port it to other linux binaries.
 This rootkit is easy to integrate to any other GNU/Linux C/C++ program.

 # LEGAL NOTICE
 The creators of the orginal "Dash" Software and their affiliates do not support or endorse the project titled "dash-shell-rootkit".
-The use of the Software in the project is solely at the discretion of the project's creators and contributors.
-See the COPING file for the previous "Dash" license.
+The use of the Software in the project is solely at the discretion of this project's creators and contributors.
+See the COPYING file for the previous "Dash" license.

 If you find this code useful, please leave a star ⭐.